How to Come Up With Lots of Great Ideas for Your Writing [With Examples]

 As soon as you start judging your ideas, you make it harder to come up with more.
 If you’re saying “nope … no … stupid … rubbish …” to your ideas, you’re going to end up stopping trying altogether.

 I’ll let you into a secret.
-I use around a quarter of the ideas which I come up with.
+I use no more than a quarter of the ideas which I come up with, both for blog posts and for fiction.
 The rest, for one reason or another, aren’t quite right for me.
 You might think that sounds horribly inefficient – but it’s only by coming up with the ideas which I don’t use that I can come up with the ones I do use.

 #2: Don’t Wait for Lightning to Strike

-Sometimes, an idea will suddenly appear out of nowhere.
+Sometimes, an idea for your writing will suddenly appear out of nowhere … but that’s rare.

 So, with those two out the way, let’s get on with some idea generation:

-Three Simple Ways to Come Up With Ideas
+Five Simple Ways to Come Up With Writing Ideas [Plus Examples]

 There’s no “right” way to create ideas, and different writers will have different techniques.
-Having said that, these are three techniques which work for me and many others – they’re well worth trying.
+Having said that, these are five techniques which work for me and many others.

 #1: Write a List of Ideas